 What is Earnest Money?

-To show that an offer is serious and made in good faith, you will need to accompany it with a check known as an 'earnest money deposit.'
-The amount recommend to be 1% of the purchase price but is commonly only $500 or $1000.
+To show that an offer is serious and made in good faith, you will need to accompany it with a personal or certified check known as an 'earnest money deposit.'
+The amount recommend is 1% of the purchase price but is commonly only $500 or $1000.
 This money is not turned over to the seller but is held by the Title Company.

 Can I get the Earnest Money refunded?